Frequently Asked Questions

 What kind of gift can I make to the Foundation?

 Cash gifts are given as direct gifts, or in honor of, or in memory of someone.
-Bequests through a will or trust either as a specific amount or as a percentage, are perhaps the most frequent way.
-There are also gifts through retirement plans and through life insurance policies with the Foundation made the beneficiary.
+Bequests through a will or trust, as a specific amount or as a percentage, are the most frequent way.
+There are also gifts through retirement plans and life insurance policies with the Foundation designated as the beneficiary.

-Gifts of real estate may also be given.
+A gift of your residence or other real estate may be given.

-Contact any one of the Trustees for additional information and consult your own advisors.
+Contact any Trustee for additional information, and consult your own advisors.

 Can I designate how my gift is to be used?